-The site location plan, including the proposed Craig Murrail substation site, the wider RLB (which encompasses additional land to facilitate the build of ancillary works) and the OHL alignment corridor, is shown in Figures 1 to 4 (see Annex J).
-In terms of the Proposed Development, the substation site (platform area) covers a total land area of 2.93 ha, the RLB 26.55 ha (including the access track), and the associated Temporary Works Areas across three locations cover a total of 0.31 ha.
-The existing Inveraray to Crossaig OHL currently currently runs directly through the site and will be temporarily diverted to enable the construction of the proposed new substation.
-The 472 m long temporary OHL Diversion will run just east of the proposed substation platform (from grid reference point 'NR877911' to grid reference point 'NR875908').
-The Associated Development (the OHL tie-in corridor) covers 4.57 ha.
+The site location plan, including the proposed Craig Murrail substation site, the wider RLB (which encompasses additional land to facilitate the build of ancillary works) and the OHL alignment corridor, is shown in Figures 1 to 2 (see Annex J).
+In terms of the Proposed Development, the substation site (platform area) covers a total land area of approximately 2.92 ha and the RLB 26.8 ha (including the access track).
+The existing Inveraray to Crossaig OHL currently runs directly through the site and will be temporarily diverted to enable the construction of the proposed new substation.
+The temporary OHL Diversion will run just east of the proposed substation platform.

-The existing commercial forestry access track runs through the RLB site, starting at the existing bellmouth at the A816 public road (national grid reference point 'NR843909').
+The existing commercial forestry access track runs through the RLB site, starting at the existing bellmouth at the A816 public road.
 The track runs east from the A816 towards the Proposed Development.
-The stretch of existing track which is proposed to service the new substation covers a total length of approximately 5km.
-Furthermore, the Proposed Development will involve the construction of a new 153 m long permanent access track which will service the substation, whereas the Associated Development will require the construction of one new permanent access track, approximately 191 m long, as well as two new temporary access tracks, 51 m and 36 m long respectively (for location and context, see Figures 3 and 4 in Annex J).
+The stretch of existing track which is proposed to service the new substation covers a total length of approximately 5 km.
+Furthermore, the Proposed Development will involve the construction of two new permanent access tracks and the Associated Development will require the construction of two new temporary access tracks (for location and context, see Figures 1 and 2 in Annex J).